-When, as a result of the inspections above 1, radionuclides exceeding the maximum limits are detected, the need for additional inspections, the necessity for the restriction of distribution, and restricted areas are assessed, by taking into account inspection results obtained in other areas.
+When, as a result of the inspections above 1, radionuclides exceeding the maximum limits are detected, the need for additional inspections, the necessity for the restrictions of distribution, and restricted areas are assessed, by taking into account inspection results obtained in other areas.

-3. The cancellation of items and areas to which the government imposes restrictions of distribution and/or consumption
+3. The cancellation of items/areas to which the government imposes restrictions of distribution/consumption

-Samples are collected and analyzed by the unit of cooler station or dairy plant(or all those who directly distribute to dairy plant).
-When, as a result of the analyses meet criteria, restrictions of distribution and/or consumption are cancelled by the unit of municipalities where cooler station or dairy plant (or all those who directly distribute to dairy plant) belong.
+Samples are collected and analyzed by a unit of a cooler station or a dairy plant(or all those who directly distribute to a dairy plant).
+When the result of the analyses meets criteria, restrictions of distribution and/or consumption are cancelled by a unit of municipalities where a unit of a cooler station or a dairy plant (or all those who directly distribute to a dairy plant) belong.